 San Antonio Child Support Lawyer

-Dedicated, Compassionate Counsel for Child Support Issues in Texas
+Dedicated, Compassionate & Experienced Counsel for Child Support Issues in Texas

-Child support is a critical determination necessary to the divorce process and an important arrangement for unmarried parents, as well.
-At Calfas Law Group, our child support lawyers in San Antonio have assisted countless clients with child support issues and made sure that the court had all the information it needed to make a fair and suitable decision for all parties.
+Child support is a critical determination necessary to the divorce process and a necessary arrangement for unmarried parents, as well.
+At Calfas Law Group, our child support lawyers in San Antonio have assisted countless clients with child support issues and ensured that the court had all the information needed to make a fair and suitable decision for all parties.
 If you and your co-parent are facing a child support concern, it is advised that you both speak to an experienced San Antonio child support attorney today.

 Texas is a guidelines-oriented child support state.
 Generally, the courts use a formula to determine current and future child support obligations.
 This formula calculates the guideline child support amount as a percentage of an obligor’s net resources.

-- Social Security taxes and Medicare taxes paid by the obligor
+- Social Security taxes and Medicare taxes are paid by the obligor

 - Federal income tax

-- If the obligor lives in a state that collect state income tax, deduct those
+- If the obligor lives in a state that collects state income tax, deduct those

 - Health insurance payments or cash medical support paid by the obligor

-The next element to determine child support is the total number of children the obligor has, and the total number of children PRESENTLY before the court on that specific family law case.
-(Example, if obligor has five children from three different mothers and the current case involves only one child, apply the formula for one of five children).
+The next element to determine child support is the total number of children the obligor has and the total number of children PRESENTLY before the court on that specific family law case.
+(For example, if the obligor has five children from three different mothers and the current case involves only one child, apply the formula for one of five children).

 If the court is dealing with one family alone, the calculations tend to be: